$A_\infty$ Algebras from Slightly Broken Higher Spin Symmetries

 An important observation is that $D(hs)$ belongs to a one-parameter family of algebras (while $hs$ usually does not).
-Then, we can apply the general construction of $A_\infty$ from Section \ref{sec:Aconstruction}.
-Finally, we can take the truncation of the $A_\infty$ that reduces $D(hs)$ to $hs$ in the sector of $A_{-1}$ and to $hs\cdot I$ -- the bimodule of higher spin currents -- in the sector of $A_0$.
-This gives precisely the $A_\infty $-algebra we are looking for.\footnote{It is worth stressing that even if a given $hs$ happens to belong to a one-parameter family of algebras, it will not lead to the $A_\infty$-algebra we need, for the deformation parameter has to be in $hs\cdot \Imap$ rather than $hs$.
-Restriction of the $A_\infty$ we need to the Lorentz subalgebra (see below) leads to this type of $A_\infty$. }
+We discuss various arguments in favor of this statement in Appendix \ref{sec:HSAdeformed} and explicit examples in Section \ref{sec:Oscillators}.
+For now it is sufficient to assume that we have already constructed a one-parameter family of associative algebras $D_\hbar(hs)$ that deforms the double $D(hs)$.
+As a result one gets the deformed product \eqref{absdeformed}:

-The reason for $D(hs)$ to admit a deformation is quite simple.
-The $\Imap$-stable subalgebra, $\Imap(a)=a$, $a\in hs$, of $hs$, turns out to be the HSA of the generalized free field in $d-1$ dimension and, therefore, admits a deformation.
-Extending $hs$ to $D(hs)$ allows one to uplift this deformation to $D(hs)$.
-Let us discuss this in more detail.
+We also assume that such deformation does not originate from a deformation of $hs$ itself in those exceptional cases when the latter exists.\footnote{It is worth stressing that even if a given $hs$ happens to belong to a one-parameter family of algebras, it will not lead to the $A_\infty$-algebra we need, for the $m_2$-map has to be \eqref{taction} to incorporate higher spin currents. } This means that the first-order deformation has to obey